Pascal-Institute/provity/README.md

 4. Provity verifies:
    - The signature over the attestation payload (using the pinned issuer public key or local key)
    - The file SHA-256 matches the payload
-   - The RFC 3161 timestamp token (if present)

 **Trusted Issuer Resolution:**

 - Explicit PEM upload (highest priority) - use for cross-organization verification
 - Local keypair (same Provity instance) - convenient for internal verification
 - Embedded keys in attestation are **never** trusted for security

-### RFC 3161 Timestamps (optional)

-Attestations can include a **trusted timestamp** from an external Time Stamping Authority (TSA):

-- Enable via checkbox: "Request RFC 3161 timestamp (requires network)"
-- Proves **when** the scan was performed (cannot be backdated by the issuer)
-- Uses FreeTSA.org by default (override via `PROVITY_TSA_URL` environment variable)
-- Requires `openssl` command-line tool to be available on PATH

-Note: Timestamp requests require brief network access to the TSA.
-If offline or if the request fails, the attestation is still generated (without timestamp).

 ## Requirements